| 322 S. Juliana St

 Virginia Gunn, Harold Mailand and The National Museum of the American Coverlet.

-An accompanying catalog, coming soon, will show each textile in color along with a detailed description.
+An accompanying catalog shows each textile in color along with a detailed description.